masterspike52/reNut/README.md

 <br>
 NOTE: IF YOUR BUILDING FOR LINUX YOU MUST BUILD and INSTALL THIS FORK OF <a href="https://github.com/etonedemid/rexglue-sdk">REXGLUE-SDK</a> BEFORE CONTINUING.
 <br>
-NOTE: IF YOUR BUILDING FOR WINDOWS PLEASE USE THE MAIN REPO OF <a href="https://github.com/rexglue/rexglue-sdk">Rexglue-SDK</a>
+NOTE: IF YOUR BUILDING FOR WINDOWS PLEASE BUILD AND INSTALL THE MAIN REPO OF <a href="https://github.com/rexglue/rexglue-sdk">Rexglue-SDK</a>

 1. Clone the repository with ```git clone https://github.com/masterspike52/reNut.git```